A Smart, Stylish Woman’s Advice on Meeting Smart, Stylish Women

 I’ve been out of college for awhile now, and if a recent episode of The Mindy Project is to be believed, my age group has no idea what “kids today” think.
 About anything.

-So I asked Intern Gabi for her tips on what to do once you MEET said-smart, stylish college girl.
-I’ve got you out of the library, now let her get you into …her heart.
+So I asked Gabi, younger than me so more closely remembering her college days, for tips on what to do once you MEET said-smart, stylish college girl.
+I’ve got you out of the library, now let her get you into…her heart.
 GOD what did you guys think I was going to say?

 GABI’S TAKE